mr-techieX/web-dev/README.md

 ### Image tag

-"img" tag is used to add images to the html file alt is the field which will be displayed when there is some issue due which the website cannot load the image
+`img` tag is used to add images to the html file
+`alt` is the field which will be displayed when there is some issue due which the website cannot load the image

 ```html
 <img